 I’ve found an interesting pattern to my books’ reviews when it comes to sex scenes.
 People either love them or hate them, depending on their expectations.
 It isn’t about the acts themselves, though; audiences seem to diverge based on language use.
 What I’m learning is rather eye-opening.

 Not all readers, obviously, want that level of detail.
 They want, as one person called it, “naughtiness,” or titillation, or just less.
 My work has been likened to near-erotica due to the length of the scenes.
-It’s also been called clinical and forced, and I imagine that has much to do with my usage decisions.
+It’s also been called clinical and forced by a minority of readers, and I imagine that has much to do with my usage decisions.
 To balance that, I’ve also had readers call those scenes “erotic without being crass,” and say, “The sex scenes were refreshingly down-to-earth, free of silly euphemisms, occasionally wryly witty, and convincingly human.”

 As far as I’m concerned, my own sex scenes exist, ultimately, to deepen our understanding of the characters’ development.
 Both Nina and Daniel gradually learn about what modern, human love means, and sex is a microcosm of the other negotiations they undergo in the world and with each other.
 For other writers, sex scenes serve different purposes, obviously.
 Interpretation depends upon context, regardless of individual taste.

 I’m learning you can’t please everyone.
 When it comes to love scenes, if you’ll pardon the phrasing, passions run very high.
 That’s one of the beautiful things about having so many pieces of fiction available though.
 There’s something out there for everyone.
 I’m appreciative that some readers take the time to think enough about my own writing to say something and post it, most of the time.